bbusemeyer/research_tools/workflow.md

 There's also support for cloud computing, and its customizable.
 You can specify the range of valid options, or name a set of options in the `Snakefile`.

+[You can also visualize your workflow](https://snakemake.readthedocs.io/en/stable/tutorial/basics.html#step-4-indexing-read-alignments-and-visualizing-the-dag-of-jobs), which is useful for informal presentations (or perhaps formal one, with some modification?).

 Possible extensions:
 - Snakemake directly interacts with a queuing system like Slurm
 - Cloud computing.